 Now, it doesn’t matter whether you’re a startup doing it on your own or you’re just trying to launch a new product within an existing organisation you both have the same goals.
 Develop a great app and get it in front of your users.

 Websites and web-based systems are simpler.
-You can be very crude and just push changes to the live server or get more complicated with different deployment strategies which will require a developer and they can build in pipelines to do testing and make it seamless and automated.
+You can be very crude and just push changes to the live server or get more complicated with different Deployment is the process of releasing your application or software out onto the specific environment where it will need to...
+More strategies which will require a developer and they can build in pipelines to do testing and make it seamless and automated.

 However, when you’re making mobile apps, you have to get them out onto the app store somehow otherwise your users.
 That’s how people get apps.
 You don’t want to subscribe every user to a beta platform and manually inform them of updates and push out the apps to them every single time you make a change.
 It just becomes a headache, in the long run, trying to maintain that user base and getting them to use the app.